 The Proposed Project area is predominantly open for wildlife movement and habitat connectivity.
+Sediment removal will not be continuous, as excavation is expected to occur only in the drier months (April to December, excluding holidays).
+In addition, sediment removal activities would not completely block the Proposed Project site from surrounding habitat, would occur only during the day, and would not interfere with nighttime wildlife activity.
+Although some wildlife may be temporarily displaced during construction, wildlife would not be physically prevented from moving around and into the basin area.
 Sediment removal and reservoir management activities associated with Alternative 1, Configuration B will interfere temporarily with the movement of native resident or migratory wildlife species, resulting in a significant impact.
 Reduction in sensitive habitat would interfere with use of the habitat for wildlife nursery sites, resulting in a significant impact.
+To minimize impacts to less than significant, Mitigation Measures MM BIO-1 through MM BIO-8 has been provided.
 This impact will be reduced in comparison to the Proposed Project due to the reduction in area disturbed during sediment removal and either reservoir management option.